A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Introduction

-Despite these aforementioned questions are essential for accelerating the research and deployment of vision-based TSC methods, we can not tackle them using existing research infrastructures or traffic simulators.
-Popular traffic simulators such as VISSIM \cite{fellendorf1994vissim}, Paramics~\cite{cameron1994paramics}, CORSIM~\cite{holm2007traffic}, AIMSUN~\cite{casas2010traffic}, Flow~\cite{wu2017flow}, Simulation of Urban MObility (SUMO)~\cite{lopez2018microscopic}, CityFLow~\cite{zhang2019cityflow}, RESCO~\cite{ault2021reinforcement}, and CBLab~\cite{liang2023cblab}, have been introduced to simulate diverse traffic scenarios.
+Although these aforementioned questions are essential for accelerating the research and deployment of vision-based TSC methods, we cannot tackle them using existing research infrastructures or traffic simulators.
+Popular traffic simulators, such as Flow~\cite{wu2017flow}, Simulation of Urban MObility (SUMO)~\cite{lopez2018microscopic}, CityFlow~\cite{zhang2019cityflow}, RESCO~\cite{ault2021reinforcement}, and CBLab~\cite{liang2023cblab}, have been introduced to simulate diverse traffic scenarios.
 However, none of them support sensor simulation and thus can not serve as the test-bed to investigate the impact of the high-level feature estimation for vision-based TSC methods.
-A potential solution is using CARLA~\cite{dosovitskiy2017carla} with SUMO bridge where the images are rendered by CARLA and traffic flows are generated by SUMO.
-Nevertheless, this solution is not applicable due to the fact that CARLA is too slow to render images to train RL algorithms.
+A potential solution is to use CARLA~\cite{dosovitskiy2017carla} with the SUMO bridge where the images are rendered by CARLA and traffic flows are generated by SUMO.
+Nevertheless, this solution is not efficient because CARLA is too slow to render images to train RL algorithms.
 As a result, it may take several days or even weeks to collect enough samples for training a TSC policy.